MesomaOkolocha/ProTaskMate/README.md

 ## Acknowledgments
-This app was inspired by the Kanban methodology and built using various open-source libraries and tools, including React, Node.js, MongoDB, and Bootstrap.
+This app was inspired by the Kanban methodology and built using various open-source libraries and tools, including React, Node.js, Firebase and Tailwind.
 We would like to thank the developers and contributors of these projects for making them available to the community.